lex-node/governance/constitution/constitution.md

 * **Aragon Agent:** a smart contract representative of an Aragon organization, enabling the organization to interact as one entity with external smart contracts and protocols
 * **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the DAO
-* **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to Pocket Network
+* **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
 * **Block Reward:** POKT minted every time a block is successfully validated in Pocket Core
 * **Bonded:** the state of an App or Node that has staked POKT
 * **Burning Tokens:** the permanent removal of POKT from circulation
 * **Champion:** a trusted Voter who has been voted in by existing Champions via Supermajority Approval to vouch for new Voters, enabling trusted community members to access a cheaper Governance Stake without having to play the Pocket Community Game
 * **Constitution:** this binding agreement around which the Pocket Network DAO coordinates
-* **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem, such as proposal recipients, bounty recipients, and protocol developers
+* **Contributors:** anyone who is doing work in service of the DAO and/or the Pocket Network ecosystem or Pocket Technologies, such as proposal recipients, bounty recipients, and protocol developers
 * **Conviction Voting:** a vote weighting which grows over time according to a half-life decay curve, making it particularly robust against time-based attack vectors
 * **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
-* **Decentralization Day:** a legal milestone for the decentralization of Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
+* **Decentralization Day:** a legal milestone for the decentralization of the Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
-* **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of Pocket Network, who collectively govern the public goods that are Pocket Core, the On-Chain DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
+* **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of the Pocket Network, who collectively govern the public goods that are Pocket Core, the On-Chain DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Stake:** a POKT deposit that a Pocket Network account sends to the On-Chain DAO Treasury (or a temporary trust, if the funds have been transferred to the trust by the Foundation) to signal their consent and desire to participate in the Council, where the deposit only qualifies as an active Governance Stake if it has completed the Maturation Period and meets the following criteria:
   * **Trusted Stake:** the account-holder has achieved an Elite level in the Pocket Community Game, or has been vouched for by a Champion, and the stake is at least 1,000 POKT
   * **Trust-minimized Stake:** the stake is at least equal to the number of POKT in the on-chain DAO treasury at the time of the stake divided by the number of Voters at the time of the stake
-* **Governance Upgrades:** any amendment to the government apparatus of Pocket Network
+* **Governance Upgrades:** any amendment to the government apparatus of the Pocket Network
 * **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring On-Chain DAO Treasury funds, and/or changing parameters
 * **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.